How did analysts grade out the Seahawks’ 2020 NFL draft class?

 “The team made up for it the rest of the draft.
 The Seahawks took edge rusher Darrell Taylor in the second round, filling their big need at that position.
 Guard Damien Lewis from LSU is a nice system fit in Seattle.
 My favorite pick Seattle made came in the fourth round with tight end Colby Parkinson.
 He has the size to create mismatches and has a surprising level of speed in his game.

 “Taking Alton Robinson of Syracuse was another good Day 3 pick.
 It was smart to double down on edge rushers with the hope that one of Robinson or Taylor works out.
-Robinson is a little bit better of a stand-up player.”
+Robinson is a little bit better of a stand-up player.’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.